bruvellu/terebratalia-wnts/wnt.md

 Our work characterizes the expression of Wnt signaling components during brachiopod development.
 We find that the brachiopod *T. transversa* has a conserved Wnt repertoire of ligands, receptors, antagonists, and components of the cell polarity pathway, showing few duplications or losses.
-These genes are expressed throughout embryogenesis, from the unfertilized oocyte to the post-metamorphic juvenile stages, but undergo two major upregulation events, one at the onset of gastrulation in the late blastula, and another during axial elongations in the late gastrula.
+These genes are expressed throughout embryogenesis but undergo two major upregulation events, one at the onset of gastrulation and another during axial elongations.
-In the latter, we detect transcripts of every Wnt signaling component both by RNA-seq (@fig:profiling) and by *in situ* hybridization (@fig:ligands1 and @fig:ligands2), forming an intricate landscape of expression domains distributed along the anteroposterior axis ({@fig:summary}A).
+In the latter, transcripts of Wnt signaling components form an intricate landscape of expression domains distributed along the anteroposterior axis ({@fig:summary}A).
-We identified six distinct transcriptional territories, each expressing a unique set of ligands, receptors, and antagonists, whose boundaries coincide with the morphological subdivisions of later stages (@tbl:landscape and {@fig:summary}B).
+We identified six distinct transcriptional territories, each expressing a unique set of ligands, receptors, and antagonists (@tbl:landscape and {@fig:summary}B).
+The boundaries of these territories coincide with the morphological subdivisions of later stages, suggesting they play a role in regionalizing the larval body during development.
-Below we discuss the evidence for a Wnt-based control of brachiopod axial patterning and the implications of our findings to the evolution of metazoan axial diversity.
+Below we discuss the evidence for a Wnt-based control of brachiopod axial patterning and the implications of a combinatorial Wnt code for the evolution of metazoan axial diversity.

 ## Wnt combinatorial landscape patterning brachiopod body subregions